Sandeep-dabbakuti999/Trajectory_planning/Readme.md

 ## Kinematic Vehicle MOdel
 A kinematic model is a pure mathematical model without considering the forces acting on the vehicle.
---The kinematic model is more accurate with lower distances and for larger discretized time.
+.The kinematic model is more accurate with lower distances and for larger discretized time.
---Computational time and complexity is lower.
+.Computational time and complexity is lower.
 <img src="https://github.com/user-attachments/assets/2de6605e-24f0-4008-8fbc-350c66908934" width=420 height=360>